Editor’s note: This article has been updated throughout.

-The U.S. House on Wednesday voted to pass a resolution that would recognize the Equal Rights Amendment.
-It’s a moment nearly 50 years in the making — longer if you count efforts by suffragists — and part of a movement to add the Equal Rights Amendment to the U.S. Constitution, aimed at explicitly protecting people from discrimination on the basis of sex.
+Recent efforts to add the Equal Rights Amendment to the U.S. Constitution are nearly 50 years in the making — longer if you count efforts by suffragists — and aim to explicitly protect people from discrimination on the basis of sex.

 Here’s what to know.

-In 1972, Congress passed the ERA with a stipulation that state legislatures ratify the ERA in seven years.
+Removing the deadline for ratification would allow the amendment to become part of the Constitution because of how the amendment was originally passed in 1972: with a stipulation that state legislatures ratify the ERA in seven years.
 By the deadline in 1979, only 35 states had ratified the amendment instead of the 38 needed.
 Congress extended the deadline to 1982, but no additional states passed the amendment in that time.

 What exactly is the ERA?